iplitharas/pycompile/README.md

 | `--verbose`                   | Increase log messages.                                        |
 | `--profile_func_pattern TEXT` | function name pattern for profiling defaults to `benchmark`   |

-For running a benchmark on  the `examples` use the following command:
+For running a benchmark on  the `input-path` use the following command:
 ```bash
 pycompile benchmark -i src/examples -vvv --engine cython
 ```